 Can autism go away?

 According to recent research, children can somewhat outgrow their diagnosis of ASD.
-However, research by Shulman, D’Agostino, & Lee indicates that many of these children will continue to need some type of therapeutic or educational support.
+However, research by Shulman, D’Agostino, & Lee indicates that many of these children will continue to need some type of early intervention such as therapeutic or educational support.

 - Developing structure and safety in their child’s life.
 Safety is often an issue for children on the autism spectrum.
 Establishing a safe space for your child to go when feeling overwhelmed supports their feelings of safety and security while limiting the possibility to the child harming themselves.

 - Signing your child up for ABA therapy.
-ABA therapy give your child the skills so that they can live more independent lives and participate in their communities
+Applied Behavior Analysis therapy give your child the skills so that they can live more independent lives and participate in their communities